 Now, you can see from the picture above, that some of us had the porkchops with leftover savory rice.
 Not exactly carb friendly, right?
 My husband, however, had them with broccoli, and he ate every bite.

 So, here’s how you make the low-carb version.
+It’s one of our favorite low carb pork recipes!
 If you’re not worried about going low carb, ditch the Splenda, add half a cup of brown sugar instead, along with a splash of honey.
 Yum!

 - 4 thick-cut boneless pork chops